Cumulocity-IoT/cumulocity-pki-integration/Use Cases.md

         2. Do our customers have to configure a TOMCAT?
         3. e.g. https://doc.nexusgroup.com/display/PUB/EST+URI+configuration
     6. Do you have an overview list which use cases nexus supports?
+    7. Do you have an view how often Reinstate is used?
+Do we need this?